codentell/cwc-data-course/content/03-python/activities/day-01/_index.md

 ## Overview

-In today's class, students will transition from VBA to the Python programming language.
-To start, we’ll check the Python installation for students; then, we’ll cover the basics of terminal navigation, variables, conditionals, and loops.
+In today's class, you will transition from VBA to the Python programming language.
+To start, we’ll check the Python installation for you; then, we’ll cover the basics of terminal navigation, variables, conditionals, and loops.

 ## Class Objectives

-By the end of this lesson, the students will be able to:
+By the end of this lesson, the you will be able to:

 * Perform their Python 3 installation.